Φ

 Testable Via

 Compare outcomes of identical thoughts entertained for different durations.
-The framework predicts measurably different field-effects for different dwell-times, controlling for content.
+The framework predicts measurably different boundary-effects for different dwell-times, controlling for content.

 testable